 Rate Lock Advisory

-Friday’s bond market has opened in positive territory despite no major headlines to drive trading.
-Stocks are showing early gains of 62 points in the Dow and 213 points in the Nasdaq.
-The bond market is currently up 4/32 (4.07%), which should improve this morning’s mortgage rates by approximately .125 - .250 of a discount point compared to Thursday’s early pricing.
-If you saw an intraday improvement yesterday afternoon, you likely will see a smaller move this morning.
+Monday’s bond market has opened in negative territory following Iran news.
+Stocks are mixed but mostly calm with the Dow down 2 points and the Nasdaq up 30 points.
+The bond market is currently down 9/32 (4.38%), which should push this morning’s mortgage rates higher by approximately .250 of a discount point if compared to Friday’s early pricing.

 Bonds